June 24, 2025

 1 Purchased goods and services

-The calculation of the CO2-emissions from purchased goods and services is mainly based on data from ERP.
-Where data on the weight of the materials is available, this has been used, and for the rest, the amount spend on purchased goods has been used (approximately a 60/40 split between weight and spend).
+The calculation of the CO2-emissions from purchased goods and services is mainly based on data from our ERP-system.
+Where data on the weight of the materials is available, this has been used, and for the rest, the amount spend on purchased goods has been used (approximately a 50/50 split between weight and spend – an improvement from the 40/60 split last year).
 As we have a large number of suppliers, we have used the method from the GHG protocol of prioritizing suppliers based on their contribution to the company’s total spend.
 We have selected the largest tier 1 suppliers that collectively account for at least 80% of our total spend or that are of special interest to us.

 Additionally, some suppliers have delivered complete reports of the CO2-emissions associated with our purchase from them.
-This is however a minor part of the category.
+This amount to approximately 12% of the total category 1 emissions.

 Currently, the available data on purchased services such as accounting or consultancy is of a quality so low, that we have chosen not to include this category in the calculations.
 This category amounts to a minor part of the total purchase, but will however be included at a later stage, when we have gathered the necessary data.